isomerpages/moe-sst/index.md

   innovators, The SST Way
 image: /images/School_of_Science_and_Technology,_Singapore_logo.png
 permalink: /
-notification: Kindly note that the school will be closed on 11 August 2025, designated as Off-in-Lieu school holiday.
+notification: Kindly note that Monday, 11 August will be a school holiday and a designated day off-in-lieu.
+Schools will be closed, including the General Office.
 sections:
   - hero:
       background: /images/Hero Banner/Homepage_Banner_04.jpg